xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Cameras

-Cameras, represented by `scene_camera`, are based on a simple lens model.
+Cameras, represented by `camera_data`, are based on a simple lens model.
 Cameras coordinate systems are defined by their frame.
 Cameras projections are described in photographic terms.
 In particular, we specify film size (35mm by default), film aspect ration,